IIITLucknowSWEngg/CSITTeam020/Assignment/Chat-Gpt_Prompts.md

 End Users:

-Role: People who will use the product (e.g., an Amazon Prime Video clone).
+Role: People who will use the product.
 Focus: Easy-to-use interface, content variety, high-quality streaming, and personalization.

 Developers: